ssmaceachern-dev/mythicalmonsters/chapter5_progression.md

 ## Earning Marks

-As characters engage in the world of Mythical Monsters, they will undoubtedly experience moments of growth both physically and mentally.
+As characters engage in the world of Mythmakers, they will undoubtedly experience moments of growth both physically and mentally.
 In the game, this growth is measured in terms of **_marks_**.

 Characters gain a mark when they earn a Minor Success or a Major Success while spending vigor to use a Physical, Mental, or Supernatural aspect towards a challenge.